zchee/neovim-wiki/Introduction.md

 It is important to emphasize that **this is not a project to rewrite Vim from scratch** or transform it into an IDE (though the new features provided will enable IDE-like distributions of the editor).
-The changes implemented here should have little impact on vim's editing model or Vimscript in general.
+The changes implemented here should have little impact on Vim's editing model or Vimscript in general.
 Most Vimscript plugins should continue to work normally.

 The following topics contain brief explanations of the major changes (and